citelao/sensible/4-hackers.md

 And with that new protection comes new data.

 Specifically, we can look at the numbers to identify *modern* threats.
-Security companies (including Kaspersky and Microsoft) keep track of the threats their computers see, and publish frequent reports.
+Security companies (including Kaspersky and Microsoft) keep track of the threats their computers see, and they publish frequent reports.
 Today, **most threats come from email and web browsing**---not passive attacks (like the ones detailed above) or physical attacks (like a hacker inserting a virus-laden USB stick into your computer).

-In fact, Verizon indicates that the overwhelming majority of malware (93.8%!) is sent by email, followed by browser (5.8%)<!-- TODO Verizon DBIR 2017 pg.
+Every year, Verizon a massive report examining thousands of successful data breaches across thousands of businesses<!-- TODO cite -->.
+In their most recent reports, they indicate that the overwhelming majority of malware (93.8%!) is sent by email, followed by browser (5.8%)<!-- TODO Verizon DBIR 2017 pg.
 40 -->.
 The remaining 0.4% is sent (and detected) by other means.

 <aside class="sidenote">
 Note that these numbers vary (widely) by country.